oleksandr-bilyk/Blog/README.md

 F# has [Lazy Expression](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/lazy-expressions).
 Had tried to create Lazy load of some object with expiration (e.g. configuration with refresh timeout).
 Implementation had to have following features:
 1. Be fully testable.
-Only pure functions may be tested properly.
+Only pure functions may be tested properly because they have fully deterministic behavior.
 2. Be thread-safe.
 Initially I was thinking about C# class.
 Note that C# code in this article may contains only class signature with method's logic ommited.